Chess-Spyder/pgn4people-poc/README.md

 * __pgn4people-poc__ is a _demonstration_, or _proof of concept_.
 It is not a mature product able to fulfill any chess-analysis need.
   * There is essentially zero chess-specific logic in __pgn4people-poc__.
 The PGN is not analyzed from a chess point of view.
 E.g., the “movetext” “Nf3” means no more to __pgn4people-poc__ than would “xq5r”.
   * Instead, the logic of __pgn4people-poc__ is, more abstractly, an alternative method for visualizing complex trees.
 * There is no graphical user interface for __pgn4people-poc__.
-Instead, __pgn4people-poc__ is configured to:
+Instead, __pgn4people-poc__ is configured as a command-line program to:
   * Display its output to the terminal
-  * Receive instructions from the user from the command line.
+  * Receive instructions from the user typing into the command line.
     * Thus references above like “she simply clicks on one of the halfmoves available at that point” are aspirational.
 The ability to click on a move is not currently implemented.
 * Any text annotations in the PGN file are ignored.
 * Only the first game of a multi-game PGN file is considered.